nithillsethupathi/log-parser/README.md

 - Supports only default log version 2 format (as per the version 2 format, going by 0 index dstport is at index 6 and protocol is at index 7)
 - Supports only txt for log file. csv for lookup.
 - Used this doc for flow log reference: https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html
-- The first part of the output, marks the tag as "Untagged" if not in lookup table
+- tag_results.csv output, marks the tag as "Untagged" if not in lookup table
-- The second part of the output, displays all the port to protocol combination and its count.
+- port_combination_results.csv output, displays all the port to protocol combination and its count.
 This is independent of tags.
 - The matches are case insesitive. tags and port names are converted to lower case for comparison purpose, and is later stored in output in lower case
+- generate_logs.py can be used to generate logs